metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_ide_en.md

 ## Get Eclipse

-* Download the latest Eclipse version (currently this is Eclipse Neon) from [http://www.eclipse.org/](http://www.eclipse.org/)
+* Download the latest Eclipse version (currently this is Eclipse Oxygen) from [http://www.eclipse.org/](http://www.eclipse.org/)
 Note: the "Eclipse IDE for Java Developers" will probably do.
 We found that at least for us, the "Eclipse IDE for Java EE Develeopers" has too much unneeded overhead.

 * Open the `eclipse.ini` file in the Eclipse instalation directory and check the `-vm` value.
 This is the java version Eclipse will run with.
 Please make sure that it is a recent version.
 For example, with java-1.8.0_65, Eclipse is unable to retrieve maven artifacts from our repository (some missing root certificate).